rickshahid/SkyMedia/README.md

 The following set of functional capabilities are integrated and enabled via this Azure ASP.NET Core MVC web application:

-* Dynamic detection and adaptive streaming of your content across a wide spectrum of mobile devices and platforms
+* Adaptive video streaming across a wide spectrum of devices and platforms including iOS, Andriod & Windows

 * Self-service user account and platform service account management for Azure Storage, Azure Media Services, etc